Nagendra1997/mesibo-documentation/mesibo-modules.md

   int datalen;
 } tMessageContext;
 ```
-On recieving the complete response from DialogFlow, we send the response to the original sender of the message and pass the message id of the query message as reference id for the response message.
+On recieving the complete response from Dialogflow, we send the response to the original sender of the message and pass the message id of the query message as reference id for the response message.
 This way the client who sent the message will able to match the response recieved with the query sent.

 ```cpp
 static int bot_process_message(mesibo_module_t *mod, mesibo_message_params_t *p,